-Term Auction Facility - Definition
+Term Auction Facility - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is the Term Auction Facility (TAF)?How a Term Auction Facility Works?
 Academic Research on Term Auction Facility

 TheTerm Auction Facility, or TAF, is a provisional fiscal policyinitiative employed by the United States Federal Reserve, that seeks to ameliorate heightened business pressure that threatens short-term funding markets.
 The primary goal of TAF is to increase liquidity in credit markets in the United States by allowing the Federal Reserve toauctionoff a fixed number of short-term loans that are backed by collaterals todepositoryinstitutions such as savings or commercial banks, credit unions, etc. However, as a precondition for obtaining such loans, depositoryinstitutions must first be evaluated by their corresponding local reserve banks as being in sound financial condition.
 The term for such collateral-backed loans is typically either 28 or 84 days.